GSI-HPC/cvmfs-chef-cookbook/documents/manual.markdown

     Build finished.
     Installation finished.

-Alternatively build a Debian package and install it:
+Alternatively build a Debian package and install CVMFS using the package:

     » /usr/local/src/cvmfs-install -p 2.1.15
     All build dependencies available.